adolenc/adolenc.github.io/articles/20240510-mc-timetable/index.md

  - There were approximately 500 registered attendees for the measurement conference,
  - In total we hosted about 70 distinct lectures,
- - The measurement conference spans 3 days, with each day having 5 time slots (so, 15 distinct time slots in general), and each of those has 8 lecture rooms,
+ - The measurement conference spans 3 days, with each day having 5 time slots (so, 15 distinct time slots in general), and each of those has 10 available lecture rooms,
  - Each registered attendee can choose up to 15 lectures they are interested in.

 That last bullet point is extremely important.
 Our task is to arrange the